 Now: Patti is a National Book Award-winning author — check out her heartbreaking memoir ‘Just Kids’ — who still knows how to rock.
-Her 11th album, ‘Banga,’ dropped last year.
+Her 11th album, ‘Banga,’ dropped in 2012.

 Then: Debbie Harry was the blonde bombshell fronting New Wave greats Blondie.